naitikiBio/SOPs/Ingesting_Data_From_APIs.md

 The OpenFDA API provides public access to a wealth of data related to drugs, devices, and food.
 While not compulsory for all API interactions (many third-party APIs require keys from the outset), it's highly recommended to learn about APIs with OpenFDA.
 Registering for an API key can also grant you a higher request limit.

 * **OpenFDA website**: [https://open.fda.gov/apis/try-the-api/](https://open.fda.gov/apis/try-the-api/)
+* **OpenFDA API key**: [https://open.fda.gov/apis/authentication/](https://open.fda.gov/apis/authentication/) You have to enter your email address, where you will get your API key

 ### Code (To get OpenFDA data)